intel-unesp-mcp/infieri2019-session2/README.md

 <a name="top"></a>

-# 4rd International Summer School on INtelligent Signal Processing for FrontIEr Research and Industry
+# 4rd International Summer School on INtelligent signal processing for FrontIEr Research and Industry

 ## Lab Workbook - Session 2